[Note: a brochure version of this page is available as a PDF here]

 The WLCC works with other community organizations to advocate for responsible urban development, liveable communities and sustainable land use.

-We are pleased to have supported the creation of the Shaw Wilderness Park, and look forward to working with the NCC and HRM to protect the Williams Lake watershed.
+We are pleased to have supported the creation of the Shaw Wilderness Park.
+We work with users of the park to actively protect the park and the Williams Lake watershed.

 Your WLCC membership helps to protect the lake and its watershed.
 Dues are yearly from our Annual General Meeting (AGM) in June of each year.